DavAug/chi/docs/source/getting_started/fitting_models_to_data.rst

 samples of the absorption rate, the second row shows the samples of the elimination rate, the third row shows the samples of the volume of distribution, and the fourth row shows the samples of the scale parameter of the error model, sigma.
-The right column of the figure shows the samples drawn at each iteration of the
+The right column of the figure shows the same samples, this time visualised over the iterations at which they were drawn.
-MCMC algorithm runs.
 The samples from the different runs are illustrated in different
 colours: run 1 (green); run 2 (red); run 3 (blue).

 The posterior distribution